derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/05/2025 16:21:20 : 3 Database Admins walked into a NoSQL bar.
+27/05/2025 16:22:53 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+3 Database Admins walked into a NoSQL bar.
+A little while later they walked out because they couldn't find a table.
 <!-- replace-with-joke ends -->